2019 ELIGIBILITY, USE OF FUNDS, AND PROJECT RESTRICTIONS

-Ninety-nine girlfriends makes $100,000 Impact Awards to be spent on furthering an organization’s mission through work which requires significant funding.
+Ninety-nine girlfriends makes significant Impact Awards, traditionally $100,000 each, for one- to two-year projects representing bold ideas for improving our region.
 We award grants in five focus areas: Arts & Culture, Education & Lifelong Learning, Environment & Sustainability, Family & Human Services, and Heath & Wellness.
-If we have additional dollars over the $100,000 grants we had planned, we offer Finalist awards.
+See the history of our grants from 2016-2018 here.

-Ninety-nine girlfriends welcomes Impact Award applications that meet all of the following criteria.
+Ninety-nine girlfriends welcomes Impact Award applications that meet all of the following five criteria.

 A tax-exempt entity that: has tax-exempt status under section 501(c)(3) of the IRS code; is recognized as a Tribal Entity; or has a qualified tax-exempt fiscal sponsor.*

-The applicant can show, via your Form 990, annual revenue of at least $200,000 in the most recently completed fiscal year.
+The applicant can show annual revenue of at least $200,000 in the most recently completed fiscal year.**

 The applicant has operated in Clackamas, Clark, Multnomah and/or Washington counties (Portland/SW Washington) for at least three full years as of June 24, 2019.

 The proposed project will focus its impact in one or more of the four counties in the Portland/SW Washington region.

 The applicant has not previously received an Impact or Finalist Award of more than $10,000.
 If you are a recipient of a ninety-nine girlfriends Impact Award, or a Finalist Award of more than $10,000, we ask that you wait out one grant cycle from the time we receive your final report before you reapply.
 Your signed agreement will have further details.